 Glycerine extraction (aka.
 Glycerites)

-It is often used for children because of it’s sweet taste, and is the sweet principle obtained by the hydrolysis of vegetable or animal fats.
+It is often used for children because of its sweet taste, and is the sweet principle obtained by the hydrolysis of vegetable or animal fats.
 Note: Vegetable glycerin is usually made from coconut oil.
-Make sure you ask for pure vegetable glycerin if you have concerns about sourcing.
+Make sure you ask for pure, food grade vegetable glycerin if you have concerns about sourcing.

 Glycerine can also be added to poultices to make them stick to the skin more readily, and retain their moist & emollient qualities.
 Small quantities can even be used undiluted as a rectal injection or suppository to immediately relieve constipation.
 It is sometimes added to tinctures to hold the medicinal constituents in suspension and ameliorate the harsh taste, or effects of tannins.